rekredhead/Chat-App/README.md

 # Todos
-- Include testing in the program as well
 - Make the site more neater and have a better design
    - Have dark mode
    - Nice animations